TeamHypersomnia/Hypersomnia/hypersomnia/content/manual/editor/dialogs/selected_fae_gui.md

 to remove only and exactly the "Shootable weapons" from the current selection.

 You can do the same with flavours, not just entity types.

+## Special widgets: asset identificators

+Some widgets require you to choose a path to a resource, for example Sprite invariant->Image id.
+A mini explorer will be spawned when you click on the combo box.

+Assets from ONLY these locations will be shown on the list:
+- the project-specific ``gfx`` and ``sfx`` folders,
+- the official collections (content/official/gfx, content/official/sfx).

+This is to ensure that your project folder has everything it needs to be opened on another machine.

+The chosen image will be automatically imported if it has not yet been.

+Additionally, if you alter Sprite invariant->Image id, the sprite's size will be updated to match the image size.
+The flavour's name will also be automatically updated (although as an undoable command!), since it is best to name flavours after the images they are associated with.